adamoell/LaserStramash/Documentation/NetworkProtocol.md

 server, and also makes it easy for software to subscribe to all Stramash-related messages.

-Almost all topics have the game ID as the next level in the topic:
+Most topics have the game ID as the next level in the topic:

     stramash/<gameid>/<topic>